 Most parents struggle when it comes to getting their kids to eat healthy foods like fruits and veggies.
 What if I told you that you could hide two cups of spinach right in their afternoon snack?
-These gelatin squares are a favorite for a few different reasons, but that’s the main one.
+This gelatin recipe makes a healthy, whole-foods, fruit snack that is a favorite for a few different reasons, but that’s the main one.

 These are super easy to make for the parent on the go.
 You simply blend everything, pour into a pot, lightly heat and then chill in the fridge.
 And if you want to skip the straining step, it’s a simple switch from raspberries to strawberries (see my Chef’s Note).
 The only downside to these squares is that they can’t be stored in a lunchbox or outside the fridge for too long.
 The gelatin will soften when too warm—but that makes them a special snack that the kids will look forward to eating at home, and not while out on the road.
 Adults will, too!

 This is the grass fed gelatin I use, which you can find on Amazon if its not in your local store.
 Gelatin is excellent for your bones, nails and hair.

 The berries are packed with antioxidants and also contain ellagic acid, a compound with anti-cancer properties.
 This gelatin recipe is made from 100% real food (nothing processed and no additives), which makes me feel good feeding it to the young ones.

 You have a lot of options for what to use for the fruit and juice as well as how sweet you want it to be.
 If you have fruit that’s really ripe (which is often sweeter), or just prefer a less-sweet snack, then you can remove the honey.
 Or, if you like the sweetness, add more!

 These will keep for about 1 week in the fridge, but I don’t see them lasting that long before getting gobbled up.
 Just make sure they stay in the fridge until they’re ready to be eaten.